Home

 Research in agroecology

 I contributed to a policy forum article addressing the problems of the biofuel gold rush recommending instead the "Sustainable Development of the Agricultural Bio-Economy," published in the journal Science June 15, 2007.
-I am collaborating on several projects with the lead author, Nick Jordan, of the University of Minnesota.
+I co-presented with him at the AAAS in February 2006, which was a lot of fun.

 Agroecology as Participatory Science: Emerging Alternatives to Technology Transfer Extension Practice in Science, Technology & Human Values in December 2008.